sybrew/the-seo-framework/readme.txt

 = 4.1.1 =

-In this minor update, we improved browser performance by cleaning out jQuery calls, fixed a few bugs in the generators, and [improved accessibility](TODO).
+In this minor update, we improved browser performance by cleaning out (TODO number) jQuery calls, fixed a few bugs in the UI and generators, and [improved accessibility](TODO).
+TODO we also added... (see 2 snippets below).

 TODO consider adding this to `_alter_oembed_response_data()`
 ```php